Qualys/Custom-Assessment-and-Remediation-Script-Library/Linux/Shell/Signed_Unsigned_RPMs_List/readme.md

-This script will give list of Signed Unsigned RPMs present on the system
+This script will give list of Signed Unsigned RPMs present on the system.